 Appointed to the bench in 2003, he is a leading jurists on issues of digital law, social media for judges and lawyers and pre-trial discovery, on which he lectures regularly.
 He is the recipient of the Kenneth L. Ryskamp award, which is awarded to judges whose distinguished efforts improve the quality of law practice in the US Court for the Southern District of Florida.
 Previously, he served as an Assistant US Attorney in that district and a Special Assistant US Attorney in the Southern District of New York.
 He specialized in fraud and public corruption cases, convicting a Palm Beach County jeweler and his attorney in a $90 million scheme to defraud Jack Nicklaus, Greg Norman and others and launder the proceeds.
 He also successfully prosecuted a long-time Broward County Democratic Chairman and Presidential appointee to the Fannie Mae board.
 Earlier in his career, he was the Inspector General of the New York City Department of Environmental Protection, an Assistant Commissioner in charge of twelve Inspector General Offices, and a New York State Special Assistant Attorney General prosecuting police and judicial corruption.

-A litigation partner at Debevoise & Plimpton in New York, he focuses his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
-Recommended by The Legal 500 US (2013) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2013), he is a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.
-Among his recent litigation projects, he designed and implemented electronic discovery strategies for complex US-based and international investigations, including the global internal investigation of Siemens AG, and conducted internal investigations for companies following the threat or imposition of e-discovery and other sanctions.
+Director of the New Jersey Division of Law, he leads the organization that serves as legal counsel for all New Jersey state departments and other offices, as well as their officers and employees, while also representing the state in all legal matters including contract negotiations and civil lawsuits.
+A former litigation partner at Debevoise & Plimpton in New York, he focused his practice on the defense of consumer and securities class actions and the electronic discovery challenges presented by complex litigation and investigative matters in these and other types of legal matters.
+Recommended by The Legal 500 US (2013) for Securities Litigation and Data Protection and Privacy and recognized as a Securities Litigation “Star” in the IFLR Benchmark Litigation Guide (2013), he was a frequent author on class action defense and e-discovery strategies for various legal publications, including Bloomberg Class Action Litigation Reporter.

 Hon.
 Richard Levie (Ret.) | E-Discovery Special Master | JAMS | Washington, DC